kyosef2719/Failed-Bank/README.md

 =======
 # Failed Bank — Power BI Report

-This repository contains a Power BI report analyzing **failed banks in the United ስታተስ.
+This repository contains a Power BI report analyzing failed banks in the United States.
 The report explores historical data on bank failures while demonstrating key Power BI skills and workflows.

 ---